Attachment styles in romantic relationships showing emotional closeness and distance between couples

 Every romantic relationship tells a story.
-Sometimes, it is not a story we are writing but we are rather reliving one we have lived before, long ago, without realising it.
+It is either it is writing a new story, or reliving one we have lived before long ago, even without realising it.
 These stories reflect the love we deserve.
-Other times, it reflects wounds we have never healed.
+And other times, they reflect wounds we never healed from.

-These reactions often stem from something deeper than the moment.
+These reactions stem from something deeper than the moment.
 They come from our attachment styles.
-An emotional imprint from your earliest relationships that still whispers what to expect from love, even as an adult.
-Being aware of your attachment style is not just a matter of self-awareness, it is one of emotional survival.
-It explains why you may feel overwhelmed by closeness or terrified of abandonment, even in a good relationship.
+Emotional imprints from earliest relationships that still whispers what to expect from love, even as an adult.

 What Are Attachment Styles?